Buy-ins and buy-outs

 Pension schemes are increasingly exploring how they can best manage and / or transfer the risks associated with their DB pension arrangements to an insurance company in order to de-risk and safeguard benefits.

-The last four years have seen an unprecedented increase in buy-in and buy-out activity, and 2018 is widely predicted to be a bumper year for the bulk annuity market, with the level of competition, pension plan funding and pricing all at attractive levels.
+The last five years have seen an unprecedented increase in buy-in and buy-out activity and, despite market uncertainty due to the political landscape, 2019 is widely predicted to be yet another bumper year for the bulk annuity market, with levels of competition, pension plan funding and pricing predicted to remain at attractive levels.

 We have significant experience of advising employers and trustees on buy-ins and buy-outs.
-We advised on 15 separate bulk annuity transactions in 2017 of all sizes and structures with all the major insurers at an aggregate deal volume of around £2.4bn, a market share of over 20%.
-We have done at least one transaction with every major insurer since December 2016, including the two biggest deals of 2017 for Rothesay and Canada Life.
+Over the last three years we have advised on more than 30 separate bulk annuity transactions of all sizes and structures, with all the major insurers operating in the market.
+In 2018 the transactions which completed had an aggregate deal volume in excess of £3.5bn, a market share of over 17.5%.
+We have done at least one transaction with every major insurer since December 2016, including the two biggest deals of 2018 for PIC and Canada Life, and the two biggest deals of 2017 for Rothesay and Canada Life.
 This means that we are able to advise our clients on the most favourable terms and the pitfalls to avoid.

 Read our guide for trustees on buy-ins, buy-outs and longevity transaction.